theupdateframework/python-tuf/tuf/ATTACKS.md

 At this point, part of the "file1.txt" file should have been fetched.
 That is, up to 31 bytes of it should have been downloaded, and the rest of the maliciously appended data ignored.
-If we inspect the logger, we'd disover the following:
+If we inspect the logger, we'd discover the following:

 ```Bash
 [2016-10-06 21:37:39,092 UTC] [tuf.download] [INFO] [_download_file:235@download.py]